gisaia/ARLAS-wui/docs/arlas-wui-configuration.md

 ```
 ### arlas-wui settings properties

-If you don't mount a `settings.yaml` file to the container, nor serve it with `ARLAS_SETTINGS_URL` variable, you can set a bunch of environement variables in the default `settings.yaml` embarked with the application.
+If you don't mount a `settings.yaml` file to the container, nor serve it with `ARLAS_SETTINGS_URL` variable, you can set a bunch of environment variables in the default `settings.yaml` embarked with the application.

 #### Variables that are specific to ARLAS-wui